conda-forge/conda-forge.github.io/src/user/faq.rst

 :ref:`(Q) <faq_solver_speed>` **Installing and updating takes a long time, what can I do?**

-  Enabling struct channel priority may help.
+  Enabling strict channel priority may help.
 You can do this via

   .. code-block:: bash